ysntony/tony-yu/README.md

 4. Select JSON key type and press “Create”.
 You will automatically download a JSON file with credentials.
 5. Go to your spreadsheet and share it with a client_email from the step above.
 Just like you do with any other Google account.

-Remember to substitute the file directory for the credentials json file with yours.
+Remember to substitute the credentials file directory with yours in the script (update_tiktokers.py).

 <!---
 yushengnan0525/yushengnan0525 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.